 Everybody hates long wait times.
 Here is how you make them history.

 Average Wait Time, or AWT, is the average time a caller spends waiting to be routed to a contact center agent.
-So essentially it’s about how long a customer keeps hearing the “your call is important to us” mantra before seeing for themselves whether it is or isn’t.
+It’s also referred to as the Average Speed of Answer (ASA).
+So essentially, it’s about how long a customer keeps hearing the “your call is important to us” mantra before seeing for themselves whether it is or isn’t.

-I have seen this confused with another important call center metric called the Average Handle Time.
+I have seen the average waiting time confused with another important call center metric called the Average Handle Time.
 AHT reflects how much time an agent needs to solve a customer’s problem: from a customer initiating the call to the agent completing the follow-up tasks.

 Experts state that it’s conventional for contact centers to try and answer 80% of calls in 20 seconds (also known as the 80/20 rule).

 This is not to say the rule can be applied to all industries.
-Research conducted by Call Centre Helper shows some customers don’t mind waiting longer – it depends on what company they’re calling.
+Research conducted by Call Centre Helper shows some customers don’t mind longer call wait times– it depends on what company they’re calling.
 It turns out in a sales contact center, more than 50% of callers hung up after 45 seconds of waiting, whereas in a tech support center, over half the callers did so after 95 seconds.

 The key takeaway is that customers’ expectations shape their views on acceptable wait times.